eriksvedang/eriksvedang.github.io/_posts/2024-09-06-shodan-before-forty.md

 to something called 'dan' and start counting up instead.
 So someone that is one stone stronger than 1 kyu is 1 dan, then 2 dan, 3 dan, and so on all the way up to 9 dan.
-Having the rank 1 dan is also called *Shodan*, which translates to something like "first rank".
-It's a very interesting name, because it sounds a lot like where you would actually start as a beginner.
+Having the rank 1 dan is also called *shodan*, which translates to something like "first rank".

+This is quite an interesting name, because without any context it kind of sounds like the rank you'd start with, as a beginner.
 That mirrors the thinking in for example Karate, where one could for example say something like "Shodan is the true beginning of Karate".
-In other words, it isn't until you've reached dan level that you understand anything about the true spirit of the game.
+In other words, it isn't until you've reached dan level that you actually start playing the game *for real*.

 Now, I'm not entirely sure about this sentiment.
-A good game is ideally fun even before you've sunk thousands of hours into it, and Go is a very good game indeed.
+A good game is ideally fun even when you're not that experienced, and Go is a very good game indeed.
+Still, there's a common conception among players that you want to reach 1 dan at some point.
+At the very least it's a good goal to have, something to strive for.

-Which is what this is all about.
-The thing is that I haven't reached Shodan yet.
-I've played a game for 20+ years and I'm still not even good enough to be classified as a "beginner"!
+So how long does it take to reach shodan?
+Some people achieve it within a year after they start playing.
+Others, like me, haven't reached it yet.
+A few years ago this started to bother me properly.
+I realized that I have played a game (that I love) for about two decades, and I was still threading water.

+I decided to give myself a deadline; I wanted to reach shodan before I turned 40.
+This felt like a realistic goal.
+At the time I was maybe 5 kyu and felt that I was improving, although slowly.
+I tried to practice more, but life has a way of getting in ones way.
+I started to feel anxious about playing, the fear of losing was strong.
+At some point I decided that the key to improving is to play a lot more games.
+A problem with Go is that a game can be quite long.
+To get more plays in I started to play quick games online.
+This was a terrible idea, I ran out of thinking time a lot and the stress made me play really badly.
+I started losing against people with much lower ranks, which made my own rank decrease rapidly.
+It was not a great feeling.